richardwzp/nvim-config/README.md

 # My Neovim Configuration

-my configuration is based on `kickstarter.nvim`.
-Awesome project, go TJ!
+my configuration is based on `kickstarter.nvim`, with a lot of inspiration from `lunarvim` back when I used to use that distro.
+Awesome project, go TJ and chris@machine!

 ## Introduction